Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Force-clamp: dependence of life time for N=1 on initial conditions

 The external pulling force $F$ has two opposite effects on the MT.
-On the one hand, the MT is bodily pulled out of the coupler by $F$.
-On the other hand, because of the suppression of the depolymerization rate $\beta$ by the external pull $F$, the polymerization can dominate over depolymerization resulting in a net growth of the MT.
-If the increase in $y$ resulting from the net growth of the MT can more than compensate the decrease in $y$ caused by the bodily movement of the MT out of the coupler, the net result will be an increase of $y$.
-Such an increase of $y$, instead of the naively expected decrease, upon application of $F$ would be interpreted as an effective increase of the stability of the kt-MT attachment with increasing strength of the applied force $F$.
+From the expression (\ref{velocity1}) for the net drift velocity $v(F)$ we see that, on the one hand, the MT is bodily pulled out of the coupler by $F$.
+On the other hand, because of the suppression of the depolymerization by the external pull $F$, if the depolymerization rate $\beta$ falls below that of polymerization the tip of the MT exhibits a net growth.
+Moreover, if the suppression of depolymerization is so strong that the net rate of tip growth into the coupler (increase in $y$) can more than compensate the rate of bodily exit of the MT from the coupler (decrease of $y$) the growing MT tip moves deeper inside the coupler (resulting in the net increase of $y$) when subjected to external tension.
+Such an increase of $y$ (indicated by increase of $v(F)$ in Fig.\ref{fig_model}(c)), instead of the naively expected decrease, upon application of $F$ would be interpreted as an effective increase of the stability of the kt-MT attachment with increasing strength of the applied force $F$.
 However, as the strength of $F$ increases, $\beta(F)$ gradually saturates.
-Since $\beta$ practically stops decreasing further with the further increase of $F$ the bodily movement of the MT out of the coupler at higher values of $F$ can no longer be compensated by the tip growth into the coupler; the net decrease of $y$ with further increase of $F$ in this regime manifests as decrease in the stability of the kt-MT attachment.
-Such overall non-monotonic variation of the mean life time $<t>$ with $F$ is interpreted as a catch bond-like behavior of the kt-MT attachment.
-However, increase of $<t>$ with $F$ in the small $F$ regime is possible only if $\beta(F)$ decreases sufficiently sharply with increasing $F$.
-Otherwise, the kt-MT attachment would behave effectively as a slip bond.
+Since $\beta$ practically stops decreasing further with the further increase of $F$ the bodily movement of the MT out of the coupler at higher values of $F$ can no longer be compensated by the tip growth into the coupler; the net decrease of $y$ (indicated by decrease of $v(F)$ in Fig.\ref{fig_model}(c)) with further increase of $F$ in this regime manifests as decrease in the stability of the kt-MT attachment.
+However, monotonic decrease of $v(F)$ with increasing $F$ seen in Fig.\ref{fig_model}(c)) results for larger values of $F_{\star}$ because of weak suppression of depolymerization by the external tension.

+The physical scenario that emerges from the above interpretation of the dependence of $v(F)$ on $F_{\star}$ is also consistent with the expression (\ref{eq_timeavg}) for the mean lifetime $<t>$ where $v(F)L$ acts like an effective barrier height.
+For small enough $F_{\star}$, the nonmonotonic variation of $v(F)$ with $F$ manifests as a nonmonotonic variation of the barrier height $v(F) L$, resulting in a nonmonotonic variation of the mean lifetime $<t>$ with $F$ which has been interpreted as a catch-bond-like behavior.
+In contrast, for sufficiently large $F_{\star}$ the monotonic decrease of $v(F)$ with $F$ results in a monotonic decrease of the effective barrier height $v(F)L$ which, in turn, causes the monotonic decrease of the mean lifetime $<t>$ with $F$ that has been interpreted as a slip-bond-like behavior.
+Thus, to summarize, whether the attachment behaves like a catch bond or a slip bond depends crucially on the magnitude of $F_{\star}$, which determines the extent of suppression of depolymerization for a given $F$, i.e., how sharply the depolymerization rate $\beta(F)$ falls with increasing tension $F$.